Children's Hospital is part of the UPMC family.

 A: Yes.
 Depending on your plan’s level of coverage, you are still responsible for those out-of-pocket costs.

-Q: If I am a parent with Highmark insurance, will I be able to bring my child to a Children’s Express Care Center after Dec.
-31?
+Q: If I am a parent with a Highmark commercial health insurance product, will I be able to bring my child to a Children’s Express Care Center after June 30, 2019?